cnnrbrn/javascript-guide/variables/objects-arrays.md

 // {name: "Penny", breed: "Golden Retriever"}
 ```

-For each item in the array, a function is called that receives the item as argument.
+For each item in the array, a function is called that receives the item as an argument.
 We can then do what we want with the item. `item` there is a normal function argument, we can call it anything:

 ```js
 dogArray.forEach(function(dog) {